Abstract

 Design Requirements

-An optimal design was required and select parameters were considered when choosing among several design approaches.
-The goal of the task was to design a modem consisting of a network hardware that modulated carrier signals for voice and data; encoded digital information for transmission, and demodulated the signals for decoding of the transmitted information; this was to be done at ultra-high frequencies (UHF) of about 2 Ghz.
-The UHF band in which the modem was to operate was within radio frequency range and hence the name radio modem.
+An optimal design was required, and select parameters were considered when choosing among several design approaches.
+The goal of the task was to design a modem consisting of network hardware that modulated carrier signals for voice and data, encoded digital information for transmission, and demodulated the signals for decoding of the transmitted information; this was to be done at ultra-high frequencies (UHF) of about 2 GHz.
+The UHF band in which the modem was to operate was within radio frequency range, hence the name radio modem.

 Key Features

 The modem is preferred for its ruggedness, light weight and ability to provide maximum data transfer rates with minimal errors for the desired bandwidth.
-Other key features are the three-step handshake protocol for security of linking with receiver modem; this is necessary as it locks out intruders.
-The modem connects to the hospital via a line of sight link as well as cellular network which provide connection to the internet which backhauls to the hospital too.
-The radio modem utilises even the weak network in sparsely populated areas with poor connection by using a redundant 2G connection hence maximizing the up time.
+Another key feature is the three-step handshake protocol for the security of linking with the receiver modem; this is necessary as it locks out intruders.
+The modem connects to the hospital via a line of sight link as well as a cellular network, which provides a connection to the internet, which backhauls to the hospital, too.
+The radio modem utilizes even the weak network in sparsely populated areas with poor connection by using a redundant 2G connection, hence maximizing the uptime.

-The mobile unit moves at high speeds which affects its ability to send and receive data.
-The solution to this problem is found by employing a LOS connection using the Yagi antenna; such connections are reliable up to lengths about 10 km length.
-However, LOS may not always be achieved in certain terrains hence alternative methods need be applied.
-Normal public cellular network may be applied where the use of frequency hopping (FH) ensures the signal integrity is maintained between the mobile unit and the base location.
+The mobile unit moves at high speeds, which affects its ability to send and receive data.
+The solution to this problem is found by employing an LOS connection using the Yagi antenna; such connections are reliable up to lengths of about 10 km length.
+However, LOS may not always be achieved in certain terrains; hence, alternative methods need to be applied.
+Normal public cellular networks may be applied where the use of frequency hopping (FH) ensures that signal integrity is maintained between the mobile unit and the base location.

 Modulation and Demodulation